 The Belmont Historical Society is dedicated to preserving the history of the city of Belmont, NC and its immediate surrounding area.
-The BHS records the places , the people, and the times from the past that have made Belmont the community that it is.
+The BHS archives the places , the people, and the times from the past that have made Belmont the community that it is.
 The BHS traces Belmont from the early days, (even before its original name of Garibaldi), through the years as a textile manufacturing giant, to the current days of a growing community of interesting people and places.
-Belmont, NC has a well documented history via the written word from books, photographs and stories passed on by word of mouth…some not yet captured for the citizens of the future.
-Come in and see the huge collections of photos, videos, books and artifacts obtained from the citizens of the Belmont community.
+Belmont, NC has a well documented history via the written word from books, photographs and stories passed on by word of mouth and some not yet captured for the citizens of the future.
+Come in and see the huge collection of photos, videos, books and artifacts donated by the citizens of the Belmont community.